IBM/protect-webapp-using-runtime-container-security/README.md

    ![adddetails](images/enter-sensor-details.png)

    Click on `+` and then click `Add`.
-Similarly we will add other sensors.
+Similarly, we will add other sensors.

    ***(ii) Malicious File Upload***

    The sample application provides the functionality to upload the file.
-There is a possibility that an user tries to execute commands in the container shell to get some confidential information using that file.
+There is a possibility that a user tries to execute commands in the container shell to get some confidential information using that file.
 To avoid that you can set a security policy which will scan the file to be uploaded and take action accordingly.
-For example, if an user tries to upload a php file which has instruction to run shell commands then the below policy will detect `shell_exec` commands inside PHP files being uploaded.
+For example, if a user tries to upload a php file which has instructions to run shell commands then the below policy will detect `shell_exec` commands inside PHP files being uploaded.

    Add a sensor for detecting malicious file uploads:
    * Sensor name - sensor.malicious.phpfile.upload